 In the case of the Meads Bay Beach Villas, the owners were notified about our guidelines and they immediately ceased their competition in May last year.
 A number of suspicious reviews were also removed at the time.
 If the owners break our guidelines again they will be penalized.

 OK, so if I’m understanding this response within the context of the original complaint, someone reported Meads Bay to TripAdvisor a year ago.
 It wasn’t the company’s vaunted fraud-detection algorithm that spotted the suspicious reviews.
 And TripAdvisor told the property to knock it off, but took no meaningful action, allowing its number-one ranking to stand.
+(Related: This is a dangerous vacation rental, Tripadvisor.
+I want a refund!)

 The slap on the wrist won’t hurt — that much.